johnkerl/miller/docs6/reference-verbs.rst

     $ mlr sample --help
     Usage: mlr sample [options]
     Reservoir sampling (subsampling without replacement), optionally by category.
-    -k {count}    Required: number of records to output, total, or by group if using -g.
-    -g {a,b,c}    Optional: group-by-field names for samples.
     See also mlr bootstrap and mlr shuffle.
+    Options:
+    -g {a,b,c} Optional: group-by-field names for samples, e.g. a,b,c.
+    -k {k} Required: number of records to output in total, or by group if using -g.
+    -h|--help Show this message.

 This is reservoir-sampling: select *k* items from *n* with uniform probability and no repeats in the sample.
 (If *n* is less than